Healthy Lunchbox Tips, Tricks, and Ideas for Back-to-School

 - Sliced fruit with nut butter or hummus for dipping

-- Popcorn or rice cake spread with seed or nut butter
+- Brown rice cake spread with seed or nut butter

 - Pitted dates filled with nut butter, cashew cheese, or hummus